 While light therapy has many benefits, there are also some possible side effects you’ll need to watch out for if you decide to use it.

 Even though the panels and devices don’t physically impact the skin the way a needle would, the light expressed by these devices can be quite powerful when positioned very close to the skin.
-Many find that their light therapy sessions are painful, and cause a burning, tingling sensation that isn’t pleasant.
-Tria did a study with their Age-Defying Laser system, which we looked at in this Tria Age-Defying Laser review.
-They found that after a few sessions, reports of pain dropped dramatically.
+Many find that their light therapy sessions are uncomfortable, and cause a burning, tingling sensation that isn’t pleasant.

 The good news is that this sensation tends to lessen significantly as more and more treatments are performed.